doctest/doctest/README.md

 This allows the framework to be used in more ways than any other - tests can be written directly in the production code!

-*Tests can be considered a form of documentation and should be able to reside near the production code which they test.*
+*Tests can be a form of documentation and should be able to reside near the production code which they test.*

 - This makes the barrier for writing tests **much lower** - you don't have to: **1)** make a separate source file **2)** include a bunch of stuff in it **3)** add it to the build system and **4)** add it to source control - You can just write the tests for a class or a piece of functionality at the bottom of its source file - or even header file!
-- Tests in the production code can be thought of as documentation or up-to-date comments - showing the use of APIs
+- Tests in the production code can be thought of as documentation/up-to-date comments - showcasing the APIs
 - Testing internals that are not exposed through the public API and headers is no longer a mind-bending exercise
 - [**Test-driven development**](https://en.wikipedia.org/wiki/Test-driven_development) in C++ has never been easier!

-The framework can be used like any other if you don't want/need to mix production code and tests - check out the [**features**](doc/markdown/features.md).
+The framework can be used just like any other without mixing production code and tests - check out the [**features**](doc/markdown/features.md).

 **doctest** is modeled after [**Catch**](https://github.com/catchorg/Catch2) and some parts of the code have been taken directly - check out [**the differences**](doc/markdown/faq.md#how-is-doctest-different-from-catch).